This is where all 50 states stand on reopening

 (CNN) — More than 97% of the US population is currently under a stay-at-home or shelter-in-place order as the coronavirus pandemic continues to upend life as we know it.
 But worries for the economy — and people’s mental health — are raising the question: When will things go back to normal?

-President Donald Trump has indicated many states can reopen by May 1, and on Thursday shared federal guidelines for restarting the economy with governors.
+President Donald Trump has indicated many states can reopen by May 1, and shared federal guidelines for restarting the economy with governors.

-Here’s the latest on where states stand in their plan to reopen:
+Here’s the latest on where states stand in their plans to reopen:

 Alabama

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.